+According to the Word Animal Foundation, in 2023 689,000 cats and dogs were euthanized in shelters (but only 1% of those were “Impossible To Remedy or Cure”).
 The problem is too large, too widespread for rescue groups and humane societies to handle alone.
 We need the help of every caring person in the community.
-Please become one of those helping people!

 - The best way to immediately improve the quality of life for cats is to spay or neuter them.